Industry News

 Exposure to moisture, air, light, or fluctuating temperatures can accelerate the breakdown of the gel’s ingredients as well.
 The longer the strips are stored past their expiration date, the less effective they become at brightening your smile.

-Using expired whitening strips may result in the following:
+Using expired teeth whitening strips may result in the following:

 ● Weakened bleaching power and lighter whitening effect